Jimmy MacCarthy: Early life and career (1953–1979)

-MacCarthy was born in Macroom, County Cork, Ireland to Ted MacCarthy (died 1998) and Betty MacCarthy (died 2009).
+MacCarthy was born in Macroom, County Cork, Ireland, to Ted MacCarthy (died 1998) and Betty MacCarthy (died 2009).
 He has 11 siblings.
-The family had a business distributing newspapers and magazines all over Munster.
-However the family soon lost their business from a combination of bad health and bad luck.
-Despite this, Ted and Betty made sure that things would still be good for their children.
+For a time, the family had a business distributing newspapers and magazines across Munster.

-MacCarthy was unhappy at school and left at 15 without an Inter Cert and became a stable boy at Vincent O'Brien's place in Ballydoyle.
-After five years between Tipperary and Newmarket, Jimmy returned home to help his father, whose bad heart had led to the end of the business.
+MacCarthy was unhappy at school and left at 15 without qualifications, and became a stable boy at Vincent O'Brien's place in Ballydoyle.
+After five years between Tipperary and Newmarket, Jimmy returned home to help his father, whose ill health had resulted in the closure of his business.
 He then made a living out of singing at pubs, and was later busking in the streets of London and doing occasional concerts, opening for other singers' gigs in Ireland.

 MacCarthy became a musician from an early age, receiving his first guitar at the age of 7.
-At 12, he formed a garage band with his brother Dan by 12 with whom he played in a Legion of Mary gathering and at a glorified hamburger joint called the Shambles.
-MacCarthy often recalled that, in his early teen years, he got an under-15 train ticket from Cork to Dublin for £5 to play gigs to earn £5.
-Fortunately, he would say, the rest was left at the mercy of the good-natured who rarely let him down.
-When MacCarthy turned 19, he was performing in his native Cork in bars and folk clubs, including the Pirates Den, Crosshaven, where he would earn £5 a night, plus all the drink he could manage.
+At 12, he formed a garage band with his brother Dan with whom he played in a Legion of Mary gathering and at a glorified hamburger joint called the Shambles.
+When MacCarthy turned 19, he was performing in his native Cork in bars and folk clubs, including the Pirates Den, Crosshaven.

-Prior to forming his first band, Southpaw with Declan Sinnott, MacCarthy and a friend from his formative years, Owen Hunter O’Brien, formed an act called Huntermac who were booked as the support act for Planxty at the Savoy in Limerick and in Cork, playing a combination of covers and some original songs.
-By the age of 25, MacCarthy had a whole set of original compositions to his name, although, describing himself as “unemployable” at the time, no-one wanted to hear them, at least as a solo performer.
-Nevertheless, it wasn’t long after MacCarthy and Sinnott formed Southpaw that things would change for the better.